iamdtang/node-testing/article2.md

 });
 ```

 Here we have written a test where instead of specifying a static JSON response, we have specified a function to execute that reads the subtotal from the request and calculates a 10% tax.
+This function is called with an argument `uri` containing the value `/request` and `requestBody`, which is a JSON string containing the request data.
 We are assuming CA has a 10% tax rate in our test.
-Now, our test fails until we send over the subtotal:
+Now, our test fails until we send over the subtotal.

 ```js
 // src/part2/tax.js